longturn/freeciv21/docs/Manuals/client-manual.rst

     Saves the game as it is :strong:`right now` to a location of your choosing.

 Save Map to Image
-    Save a ``.png`` image file of the map to the user's profile directory.
+    Save a ``.png`` image file of the map to the user's pictures directory.

 Interface Options
     Opens the :guilabel:`Interface Options` dialog box as described in the `Options`_ section above.